-1 SMEs in Singapore are defined as an undertaking having an annual sales turnover of not more than \$\$100 million (approx. U\$\$74.67 million) or having not more than 200 employees.
+SMEs in Singapore are defined as an undertaking having an annual sales turnover of not more than S\$100m (approx. US\$74.75m) or having not more than 200 employees.

-The section 54 prohibition (merger control) Section 54 prohibits mergers that have resulted, or are expected to result, in a substantial lessening of competition within any market in Singapore for goods and services.
-In determining whether a merger is anticompetitive, the CCCS will assess whether the merger leads to a substantial lessening of competition.
 For example, if the merger results in increase in prices above the prevailing level, lower quality, and/or less choice of products and services for consumers - it will be considered an anticompetitive merger and infringing upon the Competition Act.
 While there are no mandatory merger control requirements in Singapore, it is advisable to notify the CCCS if either: